-My journey to becoming a practitioner started when I experienced a major trauma in October 2014 – I was attacked by a stranger while riding my bicycle home.
-I had several broken bones in my face as a result, and I was very shaken up.
-The physical injuries healed within weeks, but for months afterward I found myself stagnant.
-I was frozen in a distracted state, unable to leave the house or go about my daily activities.
-I felt helpless and stuck, and not at all like myself.
-Waves of anxiety would come over me at bedtime, making it impossible to sleep.
-I knew I needed help.
+My journey to becoming a practitioner started in earnest in October 2014 when I was attacked by a stranger while riding my bicycle home at night.
+The physical injuries healed within weeks, but for months afterward I was unable to leave the house or go about my normal daily activities.
+I felt helpless and disconnected, frozen between intense flashbacks and waves of uncontrollable emotion.
+Sleep disturbances, noise sensitivity and panic attacks plagued me.
+I had all the symptoms of PTSD.

-I tried traditional “talk therapy,” and although I really liked my therapist and found her very compassionate, the process of trying to talk about what happened actually made my symptoms worse.
-I would go to a session and find myself unable to function the rest of that day, and in general I was having more crying spells, spaciness & dissociation, and a greater desire to use substances to numb out.
-I knew there had to be a better way to address my symptoms.
+I tried trauma-oriented talk therapy, and although I really liked my therapist and found her very compassionate, the process of trying to talk about what happened actually made my symptoms worse.
 I began searching for alternative healing methods, and that’s when I found Somatic Experiencing (SE).

-My first SE session as a client was a revelation to me.
+My first SE session was a revelation to me.
 The session felt simple, clear, and meditative.
 We focused gently on the body sensations that were arising in the moment, rather than going over the story in my head of what happened.
 The practitioner offered gentle, over-the-clothes touch to help my body feel safe.
 We also focused on my resilience by recognizing that I lived through it, I made it.
 After only one session, I felt like a Human Being for the first time in months.
-I went back for about 15 sessions in all to heal that single-incident trauma, and in the end I felt better than I had before the attack happened.
-SE gave me my life back, and completely resolved my PTSD symptoms.
+After only 15 sessions, I felt better than I had before the trauma happened.
+SE gave me my life back, and completely resolved all my PTSD symptoms.